AaronRutley/minimal-admin/readme.txt

 - Hide Posts from the wordpress menu
 - Hide screen options tab, help tab and the post filtering bar

-Once activated Minimal Admin does the following if you have use these plugins
+Once activated Minimal Admin does the following if you are using these plugins
 - WordPress SEO: Hides WordPress SEO columns from the edit page / edit posts screens
-- Gravity Forms: Grants editor (client) access to edit Gravity Forms
+- Gravity Forms: Grants editor (client) access to manage Gravity Forms

 == Copyright And Warranty ==